seesharprun/generator-start-angular/readme.md

-# Yeoman Generator for Angular 2
+# Yeoman Generator for Angular

+> **Heads up!** This generator has just been updated to version ``2.0.0`` which supports Angular 4 by default.

-Creates a blank, empty Angular 2 project ideal for use with Visual Studio Code.
+Creates a blank, empty [Angular 4](http://angularjs.blogspot.com/2017/03/angular-400-now-available.html) project ideal for use with Visual Studio Code.

 The template is designed to integrate tightly with the Build, Tasks and Debug features of <http://twitter.com/code>.